telerik/blazor-docs/components/grid/overview.md

 ## Column Features

-The columns of the grid are one of its main building blocks and they offer a rich set of functionality to enable immense flexibility for your application scenarios.
+The columns of the Grid are one of its main building blocks and they offer a rich set of functionality to enable immense flexibility for your application scenarios.

 >caption Column features include